Home > Services > Employment Law > Workplace bullying A A

 - Regular unfair treatment, e.g. being given an excessive workload, misplaced blame

 - Being picked on via phone or email

 How does workplace bullying relate to employment law?

-Workplace harassment, bullying based on the victim’s gender, race, religion, sexual orientation, etc is an offence, and could see the individual responsible taken to court.
-In addition, employers can face a tribunal for creating an environment where this behaviour goes unchecked and unchastised.
+Workplace harassment – bullying based on the victim's gender, race, religion, sexual orientation, etc – is an offence, and could see the individual responsible taken to court.
+In addition, employers can also face a tribunal for creating an environment where this behaviour goes unchecked and unchastised.
 However, in most cases you cannot be taken to an employment tribunal over bullying at work unless it is regarded as harassment, discrimination, or constructive dismissal.

 What can employers do about bullying in the workplace?

 The most important piece of employer law advice on dealing with harassment at work is to formulate and implement a policy on bullying.
-Having a clear set of rules and a formal complaints procedure will help enforce your company’s no-tolerance stance on bullying.
+Having a clear set of rules and a formal complaints procedure will help enforce your company's no-tolerance stance on bullying.
 After all, it is detrimental to the organisation as a whole as well as the individuals targeted.
-Fostering a supportive environment will help your employees feel they can talk to somebody.
+Fostering a supportive environment and ensuring managers and HR staff always have an open door and are approachable will help your employees feel they can talk to somebody.

 However, employees should not be relied on to report workplace bullying.
 It is up to everybody in the business to look out for signs of bullying and intimidating behaviour, especially as it can often be mistaken for a strong managerial approach.
 In short, vigilance and sensitivity are key to nipping workplace bullying in the bud.